 Some light yoga, stretching, and breathing exercises can go a long way toward relaxing you into sleep.
 See what works for you and add it to your bedtime routine.

 Like yoga, a regular meditation practice can improve your sleep quality.
-Mindfulness meditation teaches people to let go of their thoughts and allow sleep to happen, as opposed to stressing about not falling asleep.
+Mindfulness meditation teaches people to allow their thoughts and manage emotions, enabling sleep onset, rather than stressing about not falling asleep.

 You can practice mindfulness meditation by simply closing your eyes and allowing yourself to focus on your thoughts and feelings.
 Observe your thoughts, but don’t judge them.
 Deep breathing and visualization are other forms of meditation.
 You can find many guided meditation exercises for free on smartphone apps or YouTube.

 Reading is a common bedtime routine that begins in childhood.
 Parents often read to their children as part of a bedtime routine.